-If you are paged, call the number that appears in the pager window If you are unable to reach the person who paged you, contact the Transplant Inpatient Unit at 416-340-5163.
+If you are unable to reach the person who called you, contact the Transplant Inpatient Unit at 416-340-5163.
 Ask to speak to the Charge Nurse.

-Tell the nurse that you are waiting for a liver transplant and your pager went off.
-The charge nurse will put you in touch with the Recipient On-Call Coordinator.
+Tell the nurse that you are waiting for a liver transplant and you received a call from the coordinator.
+The charge nurse will put you in touch with the coordinator.